 Customer reception

-Goodnotes scores a 4.8 rating on G2.
+Goodnotes scores a .
 Customer reviews include:

 “The ability to import your documents and edit in real-time with a colleague is absolutely integral to my business.
 I use it to import manuscripts in order to make 'red pen' corrections.” - Ruby S. on G2